157th Infantry Regiment "Liguria": Formation

-Each battalion consisted of four fusiliers companies and one machine gun section.
+Each battalion consisted of four fusilier companies and one machine gun section.
+The Brigade "Liguria" formed, together with the Brigade "Emilia", the 33rd Division.

 World War I

-During World War I the Brigade "Liguria" fought on the Italian front, initially in 1915 along the Isonzo river in the East the in the area of Monte Nero, however on 15 May 1916 Austro-Hungary commenced the Battle of Asiago and the brigade spent the rest of the war fighting on the Asiago plateau.
+During World War I the Brigade "Liguria" fought on the Italian front, initially in 1915 along the Isonzo river in the East in the area of Monte Nero, however on 15 May 1916 Austro-Hungary commenced the Battle of Asiago and the brigade spent the rest of the war fighting on the Asiago plateau.
 In June 1916 the brigade fought on the slopes of Monte Zovetto, then defended the Coston di Lora, and in October conquered Austrian positions on Monte Pasubio.
-For their conduct in 1916 the brigade's two regiments were each awarded Italy's highest military honor, the Gold Medal of Military Valour.
+For their conduct in 1916 the brigade's two regiments were each awarded Italy's highest military honor, the Gold Medal of Military Valor.

-In November and December 1917 the brigade aggressively defended the Meletta di Gallio and Monte Zomo, for which both regiments were awarded a Silver Medal of Military Valour.
+In November and December 1917 the brigade aggressively defended the Meletta di Gallio and Monte Zomo, for which both regiments were awarded a Silver Medal of Military Valor.
 In June 1918 the brigade defended the Col del Rosso and Col d'Echelle during the Second Battle of the Piave River.
 During the final battle of the war on the Italian front, the Battle of Vittorio Veneto in October 1918, the brigade attacked Austrian positions on Monte Corno and Monte Spil and once the Austrian lines had been breached advanced into Trentino, where it reached Rovereto by 4 November 1918.